 As with any cosmetic procedure, patients should always ensure that the provider of the treatment has enough experience and artistic abilities to satisfy their requirements.
-One of the best ways to assess this is by viewing photos of previous work done and patient reviews.
-Our patients at Pearl Dental Clinic have the opportunity to view hundreds of Emax Veneers or other types of cosmetic work done in our galleries and review the testimonials that we have received.
+One of the best ways to assess this is by viewing photographs of previous work and patient reviews.
+Our patients at Pearl Dental Clinic have the opportunity to view hundreds of Emax Veneers or other types of cosmetic work in our galleries and review the testimonials that we have received.

 What are the different types of porcelain veneers?

-There are many different types of porcelain veneers with different composition to allow slightly different properties.
-But in short, porcelain veneers, in terms of material, can be categorized into conventional ‘feldspathic’ porcelain veneers or pressed porcelain veneers such as Emax.
-Feldspathic porcelain veneer is where a ceramist, applying artistic skills, builds up the porcelain in layers and cures it in high temperatures to produce the final result.
-Usually this type of veneer is not as strong as pressed ceramics.
-This is because it requires a higher thickness to give it the necessary strength, therefore more drilling of the teeth is needed to give technicians the space they need.
-But aesthetically they can produce magnificent results.With pressed ceramics, the veneers are first made in wax and shaped and contoured to produce the chosen design and shape.
-The waxed veneers are casted and then the molten porcelain is invested under pressure to produce the final veneer.
+In terms of materials, there are two types of veneers.
+These are ‘feldspathic’ porcelain veneers and pressed porcelain veneers.
+Feldspathic porcelain veneers are where a ceramist builds up the porcelain in layers and cures it at a high temperature to produce the final result.
+Usually this type of veneer is not as strong as pressed ceramics such as Lumineers.
+This is because it requires a higher thickness to give it the necessary strength, therefore, more drilling of the teeth is needed to give technicians the space they need.
+With pressed ceramic, the veneers are first made in wax and shaped and contoured to produce the chosen design and shape.
+The waxed veneers are casted and then the molten porcelain has pressure applied to produce the final veneer.

-What are the Advantages of Emax veneers
+What are the Advantages of Emax veneers?